Dark Era of U.S. Politics

 We are in a “war against intellectualism”.
 It’s the Dunning-Kruger effect gone wild.
 Someone needs to put an end to it, and that someone has to come from within the Republican Party leadership.

-November is a pivot point.
+November is a Pivot Point

 If Donald Trump loses in November, then it sets up the perfect opportunity for us to get away from this scary, new form of political discourse.
 Republicans would have been dealt another blow in the third major election cycle.
 It would be clear that their messaging is not resonating.
 The country doesn’t want it.